Skip to main content Help with accessibility Skip to main navigation

 2. Complete trainingthere are two CSMS modules that must be completed

-The first of two modules is now live on the Learning Hub (you can use your e-Learning for Health login to access).
-Training must be completed before using the new CSMS.
-For more information please visit the website
+The two modules are now live on the Learning Hub (you can use your e-Learning for Health login to access).

 3. Check email address - check for valid generic email address in system